Lorry I. Lokey Professor of the Practice in the Stanford Journalism Program

 Carlos Watson is an entrepreneur and Emmy-winning journalist based in Silicon Valley.
 He is the co-founder and CEO of OZY Media, Inc., which helps over 20 million readers catch up on the day’s most important news with its Presidential Daily Brief (PDB,) and vault ahead with eight original features dedicated to what’s new and what’s next.
 He was the host of the OZY original series THE CONTENDERS, 16 for ’16 on PBS and hosts the PBS late-night show Point Taken.
 He previously anchored shows on CNN and MSNBC and hosted a series of Emmy-winning interview specials.
 As a businessman, Carlos built Achieva College Prep Services into one of the nation’s largest college prep companies before selling it to the Washington Post/Kaplan.
 He also worked as the Global Head of education Investment Banking for Goldman Sachs and as a consultant at McKinsey & Company.
 Carlos grew up in Miami and holds an A.B. in Government from Harvard University and a J.D. from Stanford Law School.

-Ernest James Wilson III, is Dean and the Walter Annenberg Chair in Communication at the Annenberg School for Communication and Journalism at the University of Southern California.
+Ernest James Wilson III, is the former Dean and the Walter Annenberg Chair in Communication at the Annenberg School for Communication and Journalism at the University of Southern California.
 He is a professor of political science and a faculty fellow at the USC Center on Public Diplomacy.
 Dr. Wilson also served on the board of the Corporation for Public Broadcasting from 2000 to 2010, the last year as chairman.
 He is the recipient of many research fellowships and awards, including the Distinguished Scholar Award from the International Communication section of the ISA, an International Affairs Fellowship from the Council on Foreign Relations and a postdoctoral fellowship at the Kennedy School of Government at Harvard University.
 He currently serves as an Advisory Professor to the Shanghai Jiao Tong University, and he heads USC Annenberg’s Third Space initiative.